MrBocch/Time-Tracker/README.md

 # Time Tracker

-A cli application that tracks
+A CLI application that tracks
 how much time you spent doing anything

 ![screenshot](screenshot.png)